rust-lang/cargo/doc/book/src/reference/unstable.md

 Unimplemented

-## precise-pre-release
+## prerelease

 * Tracking Issue: [#13290](https://github.com/rust-lang/cargo/issues/13290)
 * RFC: [#3493](https://github.com/rust-lang/rfcs/pull/3493)

-The `precise-pre-release` feature allows pre-release versions to be selected with `update --precise` even when a pre-release is not specified by a projects `Cargo.toml`.
+The `-Zprerelease` flag allows pre-release versions to be selected with `update --precise` even when a pre-release is not specified by a projects `Cargo.toml`.

 Take for example this `Cargo.toml`.